isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 :ref:`command-lease6-get-page` to fetch
 leases from its partner server (lease queries).
-The size of the results page (the maximum number of leases to be returned in a single response to one of these commands) can be controlled via configuration of the HA hooks library.
+The size of the results page (the maximum number of leases to be returned in a single response to one of these commands) can be controlled via configuration of the HA hook library.
 Increasing the page size decreases the number of lease queries sent to the partner server, but it causes the partner server to generate larger responses, which lengthens transmission time as well as